 The majority of the times structures with a raised foundation or that have a crawl space have moisture problems occurring from beneath them.
-This is due to the moisture from the soil evaporating and rising to your crawl space, which commonly creates fungi, mold and other moisture related issues.
-This kind of issues will not only affect the health of your structure, but as well as the health of anyone spending time inside of it.
+This is due to the moisture from the soil evaporating and rising to your crawl space, which commonly creates fungi, mold, and other moisture related issues.
+This kind of issues will not only affect the health of your structure but as well as the health of anyone spending time inside of it.
 The old solution to this problem was to install a certain amount of vents throughout the foundation to allow for cross ventilation.
-A major problem with this solution however was that exterior air is unconditioned; during the summer it allows hot air inside causing condensation and during the winter it allows cold air inside making the floors and the interior spaces colder and less energy efficient.
-Due to the inconveniences caused by passive crawl space ventilation a new solution emerged which is to seal the moisture and unconditioned air on the outside, leaving you with a crawl space that is clean and with a controlled environment.
+A major problem with this solution, however, was that exterior air is unconditioned; during the summer it allows hot air inside causing condensation and during the winter it allows cold air inside making the floors and the interior spaces colder and less energy efficient.
+Due to the inconveniences caused by passive crawl space ventilation, a new solution emerged which is to seal the moisture and unconditioned air on the outside, leaving you with a crawl space that is clean and with a controlled environment.
 This solution will keep moisture out as well as allowing any existing or leaked moisture to dissipate and get out of your crawl space.

 By successfully creating this vapor barrier you prevent any soil moisture from moving into drier air, which is located in your structure.
 It will create a healthier and more energy efficient environment on your home.
 This will also make a big difference in preventive wood destroying organisms from entering your structure as it will create a physical layer as well as modifying the environment making it less ideal for them to flourish.
-Give us a call today at (619) 421-2101 and one of our licensed expert inspectors will go out to your property, evaluate your problem and provide you with a proper solution that will solve your specific situation.
+Give us a call today at (619) 421-2101 or send us a message online and one of our licensed expert inspectors will go out to your property, evaluate your problem and provide you with a proper solution that will solve your specific situation.
 Remember that every property is different and it has to be treated accordingly.

 Gilberto A. Cortez